 After a trial period (this may vary slightly from unit to unit but at around 6 weeks ) all uniform equipment and personal safety equipment (gloves, helmet, safety glasses etc.) are provided to each member.

-No, the SES is an equal opportunity employer and apart from a medical declaration form and a Police integrity check, there are no pre-requisites.
+No, the SES is an equal opportunity service and apart from a medical declaration form and a Police integrity check, there are no pre-requisites.

 Providing the disability is not going to be a danger to yourself or other members all you need to do is declare the disability to the Local SES manager who will discuss the ramifications if any with you.